alephium/www/src/content/news/community-highlight-2-cgi-bin-c102cc106f19/index.md

 title: 'Community Highlight #2, cgi-bin'
 ---

 #### This is episode \#2 in our series of highlights where once in a while we put the spotlight on one active member of our community.
 This is an opportunity for us to showcase their contributions to our ecosystem, what drives them and what they are passionate about!
-You can find episode <a href="/news/post/community-highlight-wilhelm-k%C3%A4llstr%C3%B6m-aka-oracleuggla-81d3938c5692" >#1 here</a>, <a href="/news/post/community-highlight-3-digdug-48a7ec868504" >#3here</a>, <a href="/news/post/community-highlight-4-montail-e24fd88882a0" >#4 here</a>, <a href="/news/post/community-highlight-5-txn-71c4fd76ffe8" >#5 here</a> and <a href="/news/post/community-highlight-6-waldi-zkit-beats-37af1f6df3b8" >#6 here</a>..
+You can find episode [#1 here](/news/post/community-highlight-wilhelm-k%C3%A4llstr%C3%B6m-aka-oracleuggla-81d3938c5692), [#3here](/news/post/community-highlight-3-digdug-48a7ec868504), [#4 here](/news/post/community-highlight-4-montail-e24fd88882a0), [#5 here](/news/post/community-highlight-5-txn-71c4fd76ffe8) and [#6 here](/news/post/community-highlight-6-waldi-zkit-beats-37af1f6df3b8)..

 ---